Micah Parsons traded to the Green Bay Packers from the Cowboys after contract dispute

 “I never wanted this chapter to end, but not everything was in my control,” Parsons wrote in a statement he posted on X. “My heart has always been here, and still is.
 Through it all, I never made any demands.
 I never asked for anything more than fairness.
 I only asked that the person I trust to negotiate my contract be part of the process.”

-Cowboys owner Jerry Jones declined to discuss Parsons' deal with agent David Mulugheta.
+Jones declined to discuss Parsons' deal with agent David Mulugheta, who represents Parsons along with Andre Odom for Athletes First.
 Instead, Jones spoke directly to Parsons and insisted they had agreed on the parameters of a new contract.

+“I really like Micah. ...
+He's a great player," Jones said.
+"There's no question I could've signed him in April.
+We all know to have agreements, all parties have to agree.
+I did make Micah an offer.
+It wasn't acceptable and I honor the fact that it wasn't done the way he wanted to do it through an agent.
+There's not an ounce of vindictiveness.
+There's no bad feelings on my part.”

+Jones, who is also the team's general manager, insisted he made a deal that helps the team win now, citing the need to improve the run defense.

 “We did think it was in the best interest of our organization not only for the future but for this season as well,” Jones said.
 “We gained a Pro Bowl player in an area we had big concerns in, on the inside of our defense.”